-- a.
-Notice of results and compliance will be provided to county officials according to the timing shown in Subsection 131.03 of this rule.
-(3-20-20) - b.
-Agricultural land secondary categories considered significant, as defined in Paragraph 131.02.c. of this rule, in any county will be subject to preliminary and follow-up studies of assessment level.
-Both studies will be based on valuation methodology described in Rule 617 of these rules, the results of which are considered the taxable value for the agricultural land.
-The preliminary study will be in comparison to prior year's assessed values.
-The follow-up studies will test current year's assessed values and will only be required when preliminary studies indicate level of assessment less than ninety percent (90%) or greater than one hundred ten percent (110%) of market value for assessment purposes.
-Assessed values for any agricultural land secondary category with an indicated level determined to be within this range and those categories not considered significant in a county will be considered in compliance.
-Note: For the purpose of this analysis, "level" means the ratio of the median per acre assessed value and the median per acre value for the secondary category determined by the Tax Commission using the valuation methodology found in Rule 617 of these rules.
-(3-20-20) - c.
-A secondary agricultural land category will be considered significant provided the category includes at least 10% of the acreage and at least 5% of the value of the primary agricultural land category.
-(3-20-20) - d.
-Agricultural land categories may also be subject to follow-up studies if the Tax Commission has received information indicating that county boards of equalization have changed values in such a way as to produce likely non-compliance.
-Notice for such follow-up studies will comport, to the extent possible, with the procedures found in Subsection 131.06 of this rule.
-The time table for completing preliminary and follow-up studies and providing notice is shown in the "Timing and Notification Table" found in Subsection 131.03 of this rule.
+(7-1-24) - a.
+County officials will receive notice of the results and compliance in accordance with Section 63-109, Idaho Code.
+(7-1-24) - b.
+Significant secondary agricultural land categories are subject to preliminary and follow-up studies of assessment level and are studied based on the valuation methodology described in Rule 617 of these rules.
+The preliminary study is a comparison to the prior year's assessed values.
+The follow-up studies will test the current year's assessed values and are required when preliminary studies indicate a level of assessment less than ninety percent (90%) or greater than one hundred ten percent (110%) of market value for assessment purposes.
+Categories meeting these criteria, and those categories not considered significant in a county, are in compliance.
+Level means the ratio of the median per acre assessed value and the median per acre value for the secondary agricultural land category determined by the Tax Commission using the valuation methodology found in Rule 617 of these rules.
+(7-1-24) - c.
+Secondary agricultural land categories may also be subject to follow-up studies if the Tax Commission has received information indicating that county boards of equalization have changed values in such a way as to produce likely non-compliance.
+(7-1-24) - 03.
+Timing and Notification.
+Notice of improper assessment of any category is to occur when any category tested for equalization purposes is found out of compliance as described in this Rule.
+Following the first Monday in April statutory deadline for notice, additional notice will be provided as follows: (7-1-24) - a.
+By the second Monday in May, the Tax Commission will notify county assessors and commissioners of results of any additional ratio studies requested by county assessors.
+These studies will be based on current year assessments.
+(7-1-24)